 Scientific orthodoxy demands that we generate results that support the Climate Change paradigm and doing otherwise, even with good evidence, would ruin our careers.

 This is a common sense argument that appeals to the skeptical public- basically, that scientists would be encouraged toward herding behavior based on self interest.
-If you do not toe the line, your career could be negatively impacted, which would force scientists, even if they have counter evidence, to support climate change.
+If you do not “toe the line”, your career could be negatively impacted, which would force scientists, even if they have counter evidence, to support climate change.
 The problem here is that it is a complete misunderstanding of how science actually works.
 In fact, science is an inherently confrontational system that rewards “transformational” research.
 Indeed, the most funding, and highest profile, goes to science that changes the way we view things.
 A discovery that changes paradigms is much more important than one which reinforces things that we already knew.
 So, actually, a scientifically based refutation of climate change that could withstand peer-review and is rigorous would be an incredible boon for any scientists career!
 It could possibly lead to a Nobel Prize in fact.
 IF(!!) the science was sound and ended up being true it would upend an incredible body of research and utterly transform how we understand global systems.

-Therefore, the scientific incentive is just the opposite of the what the deniers sometimes claim.
 Despite the incentive, it is extremely unlikely that this will come to pass because an incredible body of research exists supporting Climate Change.
 It has been tested and re-tested, and the indications always end up pointing in the same direction-> the Earth is getting warming and human-caused emissions are an important driver of this warming.

 Good Sources of Information

 There are many great sources of climate information.
 Below are three that are excellent and I would recommend to anyone who is looking to communicate with a climate skeptic:

 (a) NASA– Who else!?!
 Gorgeous, user friendly and data rich.